accetto/ubuntu-vnc-xfce-g3/docker/xfce-chromium/README-dockerhub.md

 ### Image tags

-The following image tags are regularly maintained and rebuilt:
+The following image tags are regularly rebuilt and published on Docker Hub:

 - `latest` is identical to `vnc-novnc`